This post may contain affiliate links. Please read my disclosure policy.

 To reheat: Allow frozen prime rib to thaw overnight in the refrigerator.
 Leftover prime rib is delicious cold, but if you desire to reheat it, do so carefully at a low oven temperature of 250 degrees with a bit of broth or au jus in the dish to preserve the tenderness.

-It is amazing with biscuits and a mustard or horsey sauce as an appetizer!
+It is amazing with easy buttermilk biscuits and a honey mustard sauce as an appetizer!
 You’ll be glad that you sliced your roast as you served it so that the meat is easier to reheat without losing any of the tenderness and juiciness you took such care to get!

 What to Serve with Prime Rib

 We love to serve our prime with a bit of Horseradish Sauce on the side.
 The sauce is creamy and a bit spicy and goes perfectly with the beef!
-As side dishes, I love to serve Baked Potatoes or Twice Baked Potatoes.
-You just can’t go wrong with either of those!
+As side dishes, I love to serve baked potatoes or twice-baked potatoes.
+You can’t go wrong with either of those!
 And for a salad, we always love my Apple Pear Salad with Pomegranate Dressing.
 If you are serving your standing rib roast throughout the holidays, you absolutely need to make Bart’s Cinnamon Rolls.
 They are perfection!

-These recipes, along with others, are all included in my Make-Ahead Christmas Dinner Menu that I think you’ll also love!
+These recipes, along with others, are all included in my Make-Ahead Christmas Dinner Menu, which I think you’ll also love!

 More Seasoning Options for Prime Rib